New Process Doubles Productivity for Auto Supplier

 Plastic stripping uses Recover 2000, a new fluid to strip nylon in roof racks and other automotive parts.
 This formula operates at low temperatures and is stripping parts with primer, basecoat and clearcoat finishes.
-Kolene has successfully tested the process on other nylon and TPO parts as well, Dickson said.
+Kolene Corporation has successfully tested the process on other nylon and TPO parts as well, Dickson said.

 E-coat can produce uniform finishes with excellent coverage and outstanding corrosion resistance.